 Capital Improvements Program

-The proposed FY2025-2030 CIP was presented by City Manager J. Michael Joyal, Jr., on Wednesday Nov.
-29 during a joint session of the City Council and Planning Board.
+The proposed FY2026-2031 CIP was presented by City Manager J. Michael Joyal, Jr., during a joint session of the City Council and Planning Board on Oct.
+16, 2024.
+Click here to watch a video recording of the workshop.

-The CIP document can be viewed online here.
-Copies are also available at City Hall and the Dover Public Library.
+Click here to review the online version of the CIP booklet.
+Physical copies are also available at City Hall and the Dover Public Library.

-The CIP was the topic of the Nov.
-28 Dover Download podcast.
-Listen below of wherever you get your podcasts.
+The CIP was the topic of the Oct.
+15 Dover Download podcast.

 Understanding the CIP